rtrlib/handbook/source/intro.rst

 cryptographically verifiable through *Route Origination Authorizations* (ROAs) that are stored in the RPKI.

-A RPKI enabled router does not store such ROAs itself, but only the validated content of those.
+RPKI enabled routers do not store such ROAs themselves, but only the validated content of those.
 To achieve high scalability as well as limit resource utilization on BGP routers, the validation of ROAs is performed by trusted RPKI cache servers,